cahoover/generalanalytics.io/content/tutorials/DataAccess/getting-started-with-the-twitter-api-using-python/index.md

 ## Get the tokens ready for use

+When we write code that uses the Twitter API, we'll use these tokens to authenticate.
+It's similar to a username and password.

+One way to do this is to add the tokens directly to code.
+But that's a hassle because you wind up hunting around for them and copying and pasting.
+Better to store your tokens in a file and reference them.

-When we write code that uses the Twitter API, we'll need to use these tokens.
-Instead of placing the tokens directly in the code, it's easiest to reference them.
-What we'll do is create a snippet of Python called credentials.py that is imported into the code we write.
+To do this we'll create a snippet of Python called credentials.py that is imported into the code we write.
 That way you can create all sorts of API calls without having to worry about tokens.

 Open your terminal and navigate to the folder you're going to use to contain the code you write to practices with the Twitter API.
 Nano is a common terminal text editor, and we'll use it to create your credentials file.